FAQ For AHS Athletics

 NO- weekly eligibility grades are based on how you are doing through Thursday.
-Your work for Friday does not count this week, but will help you the following week.
+Your work for Friday does not count this week but will help you the following week.
 We have to have a deadline and the deadline for all grades to be updated is Thursday at midnight.
-Best recommendation we have is to check your grades on a daily basis through Skyward so you are not caught off guard by failing grades.
+The best recommendation we have is to check your grades on a daily basis through Skyward so you are not caught off guard by failing grades.

 Can I try out for a sport if I am ineligible?

 Generally, the answer is NO – if it is a Winter sport you have the chance to become eligible for the 2nd semester.
 It would be entirely up to the individual coach if he/she wants to reserve a roster spot for you until you are eligible the 2nd semester.
 If it is a Fall or Spring sport you are ineligible the entire semester but could be a manager.

 What is expected of me if I am ineligible for the week?

 This may vary for sport to sport, but you may practice, attend all contests (can’t dress out in uniform), and travel with the team.
 Some coaches might have you miss practice to work on your academics or attend tutoring.

 My son/daughter was involved in an underage drinking party and we are aware that he/she has violated the athletic code … what will happen in regards to athletics?

 The best thing to do is to contact the Athletic Director immediately and report the incident.
 The Athletic Director will conduct an investigation to determine if a violation did occur.
 If the answer is yes then the Athletic Director will notify the student-athlete and his/her guardians/parents.
 The athletic code consequences will be applied to the in-season sport the student-athlete is currently participating in or the next sport season he/she participates in.